safe-global/safe-homepage/README.md

 To add a new tag select the "Post" section in the content model and then edit the "Category" property.
 In the Validation section add the new category as an accepted value.

+After making changes to the content model it is recommended to generate the contentful types again.

 ### Contentful Type Generation

 1. Create a Perstonal Access Token in your contentful account